SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Get Value

-Retrieve the value of the Key.
-If there isn't a consistency within the States null is returned
+Retrieves the value of the Key.
+If there isn't consistency within all the States, null is returned.

 #### YAML
 ```yaml